PeterUpfold/ShadowDuplicator/README.md

     Destination = D:\test
     Do not include trailing slashes in paths.

-    In single-file mode, the destination file will always have the same basename + extension as the original source file.
-Only provide the destination DIRECTORY as the second argument.
+    In single-file mode, you must provide the full destination path, including destination file name in the directory.

     WARNING: Copies will always overwrite items in the destination.